fern-api/fern/CONTRIBUTING.md

 **Step 4: Use the "workspace" vesion of Typescript**

 1. Open any TypeScript file in VSCode
-1. Open the Command Palette (Cmd+Shift+P on Mac) and select `Typescript: Select TypeScript Version...`
+2. Open the Command Palette (Cmd+Shift+P on Mac) and select `Typescript: Select TypeScript Version...`
-1. Choose `Use Workspace Version`
+3. Choose `Use Workspace Version`

 This tells VSCode to rely on the version of TypeScript that lives in `.yarn/sdks/typescript`, which is modified to work with Yarn PNP.

+**Step 5: Install Husky**

+Run `yarn husky install` from the root of the repo and this will configure pre-commit hooks that will lint your changes.

 ### Compiling